hutte-recipes/hutte-flxbl/README.md

 <img src="./docs/images/data-and-metadata-changes-1.png" alt="drawing" width="700"/>

-3. After that, the **Pull Request validation will actually validate the updated data package**
+3. After that, a Pull Request can be created from Hutte, and the created **Pull Request will automatically validate the updated data package against the next org**

 <img src="./docs/images/data-and-metadata-changes-3.png" alt="drawing" width="700"/>